arfazhxss/web/README.md

 # Portfolio Website Repository
-A history of changes made to the portfolio will be reflected here, including separate design ideas.
+A history of changes made to the portfolio will be reflected here, including initial design ideas.
-Check it out!<br>
+Check them out!<br>

 <p align="center">
     <a href="https://www.arfazhxss.ca/">